epandurski/swaptacular.github.io/_posts/2024-07-04-automated-currency-exchanges.md

 known, fixed, and **explicitly approved by the currency holders**.
 In Swaptacular, the creditors agent knows:

 1. The fixed price of each currency.
-(The price is set by the issuer of the currency.)
+(This price is set by the issuer of the currency.)
-2. How much of which currency, each user is willing to sell.
+2. How much of which currency each user is willing to sell.
-3. How much of which currency, each user is willing to buy.
+3. How much of which currency each user is willing to buy.

-Having all this information makes the problem much easier compared to traditional currency exchanges, where matching sellers and buyers prices is a major issue.
+Having all this information makes our job much easier, compared to traditional currency exchanges, where matching seller and buyer prices is a major issue.
 In our case, we should simply look for [a possible circular trade](/public/docs/cmb-general.pdf):

 <div class="message" id="peg-tree">
   <img src="/images/circular-trade.png"